As always, Rush Limbaugh behind this, the Golden EIB microphone.

 1992, 15 years ago, Al Gore trying to warn this country over the danger we faced from Iraq and the fact that George Bush 41 was doing nothing about it.

-Of course, these guys are inaugurated, they serve eight years.
+Of course, these guys are inaugurated.

-It's almost verbatim what George W. Bush has said about this since 2002.
+Except when impeachment came up, Clinton did give a speech in 1998 that's almost verbatim what George W. Bush has said about this since 2002.

-But the drive-bys who all know this want to forget it, want to pretend it didn't happen because the action line is Bush sucks.
+But the drive-bys who all know this want to forget it, want to pretend it didn't happen, because the action line is Bush sucks.

 Bush irresponsible.